vyos/python-vyos-mgmt/README.md

 I will continue develop other libraries used for firewall and VPN service configuration.

 ##Comment
-I have build an .egg file in [https://github.com/Hochikong/vyroute/tree/master/dist.](https://github.com/Hochikong/vyroute/tree/master/dist.)

-You can clone this reposity install it or just download .egg file to install by easy_install.

 This lib relies on Exscript,you can find it on github.

 MIT opensource license applies to whole library.